madhur3u/JavaScript/Web Automation/HackerRank Java/README.md

 ## Try It Yourself

-If you want to try how this is working you just need to follow these steps.

 1. Install node and required NPM modules as [explained above](https://github.com/madhur3u/JavaScript/blob/main/Web%20Automation/HackerRank%20Java#installation).
 2. Download the [JSON file](https://github.com/madhur3u/JavaScript/blob/main/Web%20Automation/HackerRank%20Java/java.json) and [Script](https://github.com/madhur3u/JavaScript/blob/main/Web%20Automation/HackerRank%20Java/script.js).
 3. Make a folder in your PC and place the above downloaded file in it.
 Open terminal in this folder and type the command given below in your terminal.